 Before we try to understand why they chase their tails, let’s examine why dogs have tails in the first place.

-- Like a tight rope walker, a dog adjusts his tail to better change direction or for general balance.
+- Balance – One of the most important uses of a tail is to give dogs balance.
+A dog can use his tail as a sort of rudder when swimming.
+Like a tightrope walker, a dog adjusts his tail to better change direction or for general balance.

 Why Dogs Chase Their Tails?

-If you are concerned about your dog’s tendencies of chasing his tail, there are some things you can do to curb that behavior.
+If you are concerned about your dog’s tendency to chase his tail, there are some things you can do to curb that behavior.

-- Interaction with other dogs is another way to stimulate your dog and may decrease the likelihood of him chasing his tail.
+- Exercise – A tired dog is more likely to have a tired mind, which would prevent spontaneous acts like tail-chasing.
+Interaction with other dogs is another way to stimulate your dog and may decrease the likelihood of him chasing his tail.

-- There are some medications that your vet can prescribe to your dog to help ease his mind and make him less likely to chase his tail.
+- Medication – There are some medications that your vet can prescribe to your dog to help ease his mind and make him less likely to chase his tail.

-Tale of the Tail
+Tale Of The Tail